ncolomer/MapPush/README.md

 A generated event (by either client or server) is delivered to each connected clients via available protocols.

 Both web client and server use the [Atmosphere Framework](https://github.com/Atmosphere/atmosphere) to handle and broadcast realtime events.
-In addition, the web client uses [Leaflet](http://leaflet.cloudmade.com/) library with [MapQuest](http://www.mapquest.com/) OSM tiles and its GUI was built using [Bootstrap](http://twitter.github.com/bootstrap) and [jQuery](http://jquery.com/) libraries.
+In addition, the web client uses [Leaflet](http://leaflet.cloudmade.com/) library with [MapQuest](http://www.mapquest.com/) OSM tiles; its GUI was built using [Bootstrap](http://twitter.github.com/bootstrap) and [jQuery](http://jquery.com/) libraries.

 For more information about this project, please read the [Come/WebSocket?
 Introducing the Atmosphere framework](http://www.ncolomer.net/2012/03/comewebsocket-introducing-the-atmosphere-framework/) blog post.

-A demonstration video is also available on [Youtube](http://www.youtube.com/watch?v=1Abv88t5igc).
+A [demonstration video](http://www.youtube.com/watch?v=1Abv88t5igc) is also available on Youtube.

 ### Try it!
 To launch this project, proceed as following: